 How Can I Treat Sleep Apnea at Home Without CPAP?

 You might have been told by a professional that you should get CPAP therapy for your sleep apnea, but there might be an alternative.
 A custom oral appliance might be all you need.
-Call us for more information.
+Please call us today or visit us online to book an appointment.

 It’s really important to treat sleep apnea appropriately.
 It’s a serious condition that can actually lead to chronic conditions like hypertension and heart disease.
 Many professionals will recommend CPAP therapy with a CPAP machine to treat sleep apnea, but the machine can be quite uncomfortable to use, as it requires the use of a face mask or nose piece during sleep.
 The machine is also loud, so it can disturb a sleep partner when it’s operating.
 And in addition to all that, a CPAP machine is big and bulky, so it can’t really be used portably unless an expensive portable unit is purchased.